 David and I had always talked about adoption as being an option, but it wasn’t until recently that we really began to feel the calling and the timing to now.
 Our church has many families who have adopted domestically and internationally and we loved hearing their stories.
 Our church was hosting a children’s choir for an adoption agency fundraiser and Abby wanted to be a part of it, so we went.
 Little did we know that this would be the event that would awaken our desire and set in motion our adoption journey.
 Soon after this event our church held an informational meeting talking about foster care, domestic and international adoption.
 We weren’t going to go, but we changed our minds last minute and decided to go.
 It was at this meeting that we really began to feel the calling.

 We have been blessed to be offered a matching grant through Lifesong for $3000.
-This is such a blessing and will help cover our Haiti fees that we will have when we get our referral.
-The fees that we owe Haiti will be about $12,205 and we owe Lifeline $3600 for our final agency fee.
+This is such a blessing and will help cover our Colombia fees that we will have when we get our referral.
+The fees that we owe include $13,361.00.
 The money we receive from this grant will go towards these fees.
-These fees cover our child’s dossier (information), social evaluation, psychological evaluation, medical services, legal services, passport, court costs, helps cover the care of our child during this process, and their creche.
-These fees also do not cover our agencies final fees and travel fees.
+These fees cover our child’s dossier, attonrey fees, agency fee, dossier preperation fees, translation fees, and more.
+These fees also do not cover our travel fees.

 Thank-you for partnering with us and praying with us to bring home our little blessing from Haiti.

 STRIPE charges an online processing fee (2.2% +.30 USD per transaction).
 Your donations will be decreased by this amount.
 You may also send a check payable to “Lifesong for Orphans”.
 In the memo line please write “Biron 7937”, to ensure it is credited to our account.
 Please mail to Lifesong for Orphans, PO Box 40, Gridley, IL 61744.